Distilling Diffusion Models into Conditional GANs: Training Details

 While it is essential to employ the data prediction parameterization for the generator, as the \OursAcronym{}'s objective is to predict a target latent rather than a denoising noise, we empirically discover that adopting the noise prediction parameterization for the discriminator does not lead to instability issues.

 \myparagraph{\textbf{Two-stage \OursAcronym{} training.}} We observe enhanced stability and increased diversity in image generation when employing a two-stage training approach for \OursAcronym{}.
 In the initial stage, \OursAcronym{} is exclusively trained using the ODE distillation loss.
 Subsequently, we fine-tune the ODE-distilled one-step generator by incorporating the ODE distillation, conditional GAN, and single-sample R1 losses.
+Experimentally, we discover that training Diffusion2GAN with a different conditional GAN loss weight typically results in stable convergence.
+Increasing the weight of the conditional GAN loss component enhances the fidelity of generated images but decreases image diversity.
+We speculate this occurs because the conditional GAN loss prioritizes realistic image synthesis over accurately learning the original ODE trajectory of the teacher model.
 Detailed hyperparameters are provided in Table~\ref{table:hyperparameter_details}.